From blood cancer to Blood Buddy

 Fortunately, Amy is now in remission and doing well.
 That clinical trial saved her life.

-Amy is now a volunteer with the Leukaemia Foundation’s Blood Buddies program, a phone-based peer support program that matches people when they are newly diagnosed to volunteers who have had blood cancer themselves.
+Amy became a volunteer with the Leukaemia Foundation’s Blood Buddies program, a phone-based peer support program that matches people when they are newly diagnosed to volunteers who have had blood cancer themselves.

 Amy was connected to Christina Kaepplinger soon after the program began in mid-2015 – they were the first Blood Buddies match.

 “The psychologist at my hospital knew I wasn’t in the happiest place and put the Leukaemia Foundation in contact with me,” said Christina, 26, of Sydney.
 “When the Foundation called I thought it wouldn’t hurt to talk to someone who would understand, better than my family and friends, what I was going through.

 “It helped to hear from someone in the same position.
 It was on a day when I was so depressed.
 I couldn’t control how I felt.